amrezalou/webSections/README.md

 ## Usage-1

 1. you can open files right here and copy the sources.
-2. pase on your own file and...
+2. paste on your own file and...

 ## Usage-2